 This seems completely unfair: shouldn’t you feel better when you take these foods out of your diet?
 Why is your body punishing you for eating healthy food?
 You will feel better eventually, but first your body has to get rid of all the toxins that were building up over a lifetime of exposure, and that’s a tall order to fill.
 It isn’t a punishment; it’s more of a healing process – think of detox symptoms as something like the sting of hydrogen peroxide in a cut.
 A little pain now can save a lot more pain later.
 To ease the process, make sure to drink plenty of water, and take good care of your liver, the main organ of detoxification.

-As well as the symptoms of detoxing, some people also think they run into various digestive or other problems on Paleo, when actually these problems existed before, and the Paleo diet just removes the crutches that were hiding them.
+As well as the symptoms of detoxing, some people also think they run into various digestive or other problems on Paleo, when actually these problems existed before, and Paleo just removes the crutches that were hiding them.
 People with some nutrient deficiencies or problems digesting protein or fat often unconsciously adopt certain dietary coping mechanisms on the standard American diet, and then experience problems switching to Paleo when the nutrient content of their diet changes.
 This is especially true of people who’ve had their gallbladders surgically removed: the gallbladder is the organ that stores bile (the fluid that digests fat), so if you’re missing your gallbladder, fat digestion can be very difficult.

 If this is you, it can be tempting to run back to your old diet, but it’s more useful in the long term to figure out what’s behind your symptoms and how to treat it.
 For fat digestion, for example, getting enough cholesterol can help ease this problem, as cholesterol is vital for bile production.
 Traditional remedies like digestive bitters are also useful for many people, and supplements like ox bile enzymes can also help make fats more digestible.
 Addressing the disease, rather than the symptoms, will let you enjoy the benefits of Paleo, and head off potentially worse problems further down the line.